DavidMacDonald11/Sea-Compiler-Legacy/README.md

 ### OPTIONS
 Run `sea --help` to see the usage information.

-To see the configuration, generated tokens and AST, add the `--debug` option.
+To see the generated tokens and AST, add the `--debug` option.

 To update the compiler using git, run `sea --update`.